We asked

 You said

-We had no objections or letters of support for these proposals.
+We had 19 objections and three letters of support for these proposals.

 We did